rationalis-petra/hydra/README.md

 ```
 (defn inc (x) (+ x 1))
 ```

+For more examples and syntax, check the [wiki](https://github.com/rationalis-petra/hydra/wiki)

 # How to Build
 The project uses [cmake](https://cmake.org/) to build, and [conan](https://conan.io/) for dependencies.
 To install: